 Some versions of the story say he started with tin cans, others say it was a worn out copper washboiler.
 Either way, what he did was cut out pieces of metal and form them over a mold until he had a toe cap to cover the ends of his children’s shoes to thwart their more destructive efforts.

 As one story has it, his kids were embarrassed at first by the new contraptions their father had put on their feet.
-As soon as their friends caught sight of the new invention, however, they were instantly jealous of the shiny-tipped shoes – and a fashion trend was born.
+As soon as their friends caught sight of the new invention, however, they were instantly jealous of the shiny-tipped shoes.
+And so a fashion trend was born.

 Mitchell (no relation to the senator) soon found his services and his new product in high demand, and he patented the improved shoe tips.
 But he was not one to market his “shoe-upper tip.”
 Instead, he sold his patents (for as much as $100,000, according to some reports) and by 1859, Chase, McKinney and Company of Boston was marketing “Mitchell’s Celebrated Coppertoe.”

-The shoe became a multi-million-seller in the United States and enjoyed even greater popularity in the UK.
-For years, the reliable coppertoe was loved by parents and kids alike.
+The shoe became a multi-million-seller in the United States.
+It enjoyed even greater popularity in the UK.
+For years, parents and kids alike loved the reliable coppertoe shoe.
 It tripled the life of a shoe, and kids loved the flashy look.
-For generations of youngsters up into the 1900s, their coppertoe shoes were prized possessions, ranking right up there with baseball mitts and first bikes in their treasured childhood memories.
+Generations of youngsters up into the 1900s prized their coppertoe shoes.
+They ranked with baseball mitts and first bikes in their treasured childhood memories.

 Mitchell’s shoes outlived him by many years, sadly.
 In 1866, Mitchell’s six-year-old son drowned near Turner and Mitchell died trying to save him.

 *Michell was an inventive sort.
 Turner is where he lived.